 Testing Basic Air Purifier Function

-By putting your hand close to the outlet from the air purifier when it switched on you should be able to feel the breeze coming out which increases as you turn the fan speed up.
+The first way to test an air purifier is to put your hand close to the outlet from the air purifier when it switched on you should be able to feel the breeze coming out which increases as you turn the fan speed up.
 If you first did this when the air purifier was fairly new, you will know what to expect at the maximum setting.
 You may detect that at the maximum setting there is not as much air coming out as when the air purifier was new.

 You can also open up the air purifier and do a visual check on the filter.